LennaHammer/English/EVP/out/words_preposition.md

 ## 175. in ## preposition
 /ɪn/ EXPERIENCE
 [B1]experiencing an emotion or condition
-- She's in a bad/good mood this morning.
+- She's in `a bad/good mood` this morning.
-- You're in great danger.
+- You're in great `danger`.
-- He's living in luxury in the south of France.
+- He's living in `luxury` in the south of France.

 ## 176. in ## preposition
 /ɪn/ ARRANGEMENT